Artemiy7/ticket/README.md

 With selected Occasion you can create a pdf ticket with a qr-code.
 Default currency is "usd" but you can use another currency instead of "usd" for example "uah".
-In this case service will make a request to config-server and it will convert the currency you specified into "usd" according to the current exchange rate. e.g.:
+In this case service will make a request to currency-exchange server and it will convert the currency you specified into "usd" according to the current exchange rate. e.g.:

 	POST localhost:8084/ticket/save